NRCan/CanCurve/docs/source/02_user-guide.rst

 .. _sec02-units:

 Units
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Buildings Tool is unit-agnostic, meaning any units you specify are supported.
 Any units explicitly specified (e.g., through drop downs) or implicitly (e.g., through input data) are propagated into CanFlood's project tables and the final DDF outputs.
-In otherwords, there are *no unit conversions* under-the-hood, by design.
+In other words, there are *no unit conversions* under-the-hood, by design.
 Users should be aware of the three main units concerning DDFs:

  - **Currency**: This is related to the :ref:`Cost Basis <sec02-costBasis>`, and is input implicitly from the :ref:`Cost Items <sec02-costItem>` table.
 Users should ensure the **Currency** drop down on the **Metadata** tab is consistent with this table so that the resulting DDF metadata is accurate.